 Develop Social Skills

-Individuals on the autism spectrum have benefited greatly with micro expression training, most notably with the Subtle Expressions tool.
+Individuals on the autism spectrum have benefited greatly with micro expression training, most notably with the Subtle Facial Expressions Training Tool.
 People with schizophrenia have also shown positive results.
-Research done by Tamara Russell and others has found that training with Ekman’s Micro Expressions tool enabled people with schizophrenia to recognize emotion in others on par with normal persons.
+Research done by Tamara Russell and others has found that training with Ekman’s Micro Facial Expressions Training Tool enabled people with schizophrenia to recognize emotion in others on par with normal persons.
 View our research page for further studies.

 How can I learn Micro Expressions?